Cornwall's Farmer's Markets

 For a comprehensive list of the many agricultural operations in Cornwall, take a look at the informative brochure written and produced by The Cornwall Agricultural Advisory Commission:

-What better way to support Cornwall's local farms and businesses than to shop weekly at both of these establishments.
+What better way to support Cornwall's local farms and businesses than to shop every Saturday at both of these establishments?
+Here's a generalized CT crop calendar for what might be coming to Cornwall's Farmer's Markets in the coming months; it's always best to check their websites for specifics.

 Local food (meat, milk, produce, baked goods, maple syrup, jams, jellies and preserves) and local flowers are one easy way to incorporate sustainable practices into your life.
 Sourcing food and flowers locally cuts down on pollution and carbon emissions required to transport these materials long distances to grocery stores or florists.
 Local food and flowers are fresher, more nutritious, taste better and last longer than their grocery store counterparts.